 We get our name out to the global FIRST community by supporting teams.
-This includes mentoring and collaborating with teams through video calls, giving support to the Japanese teams, serving as mentors to rookie teams through FullCircle Rookie Resources, and publishing resources.
+This includes mentoring and collaborating with teams through video calls, giving support to the Japanese teams, and publishing resources.

 7.0 Financial Plan

 We focus on long-term financial sustainability to ensure success.
 Financial support comes from three different sources: partners (sponsors), team member fees and contributions and our Art & Apples Festival parking lot business.
 We have contingencies in place, such as leaving "seed" money for the following year, so that we will still be in a viable financial condition in the event that we lose a sponsor, fundraiser or have some other event that results in a loss of funding.